DataDog/datadog-agent/docs/public/components/creating-components.md

 To access an argument in the  `NewComponent` function, use a special struct named `Requires`.
 This struct returns a special stuct named `Provides`.
 This internal nomenclature is used to handle the different component dependencies using Fx groups.

-The compression component must access the configuration component and the log component.
+In this example, the compression component must access the configuration component and the log component.
 To express this, define a `Requires` struct with two fields.
 The name is irrelevant, but the type must be a concrete type.

-=== ":octicons-file-code-16: comp/compression/impl-zstd/component.go"
+=== ":octicons-file-code-16: comp/compression/impl-zstd/compressor.go"
     ```go
     package implzstd